Flat from anti-de Sitter: Einstein spacetimes in covariant Newman--Unti gauge

 The functions $\varepsilon$, $q_A$ and $\tau_{AB}$, which merely parameterize the line element at this stage, can be packaged in a symmetric and traceless tensor $T_{AB}$ as in \eqref{T}, \eqref{confluid} and, as we shall see shortly in \eqref{einstein_extra}, Einstein's equations demand the conservation of $T_{AB}$, thus completing its identification as the boundary energy--momentum tensor as in the Fefferman--Graham gauge.

 We now ought to focus on the $\nicefrac{1}{r^2}$ contribution to the line element \eqref{newcovNUortho}, i.e., on

 where $f_{(2)}$, $f_{(2)A}$ and $ f_{(2)AB}$ must have conformal weight $4$.
-The analogy with the Fefferman--Graham expansion suggests that no new free boundary functions should appear without spoiling Einstein's equation.
+The analogy with the Fefferman--Graham expansion suggests that no new free boundary functions should appear without spoiling Einstein's equations.
 Indeed, upon imposing \eqref{Cshearmunu} and \eqref{St}, one finds

 for the often referred to as constraint Einstein's equations.
 These equations fix algebraically all terms at the $\nicefrac{1}{r^2}$ order in the expansion of the bulk metric, thus confirming the absence of any new free function.
 When rewritten in terms of the basic quantities parameterizing the space of solutions, the three coefficients in \eqref{O2} read: